stonemjs/docs/src/docs/essentials/incoming-event.md

 This gives you true **cross-platform compatibility** with zero branching logic.
 Write it once.
 Deploy it anywhere.

-In subclasses like `IncomingBrowserEvent` or `IncomingHttpEvent`, the `get()` method is even smarter — it follows a prioritized lookup strategy specific to each platform (e.g., body → query → headers → cookies → metadata).
+In subclasses like `IncomingBrowserEvent` or `IncomingHttpEvent`, the `get()` method is even smarter, it follows a prioritized lookup strategy specific to each platform (e.g., body → query → headers → cookies → metadata).
 These subclass-specific strategies will be covered in detail in their respective sections.